SomethingGeneric/ShushMonitor/README.md

 # ShushMonitor
-Simple SSH-based script to check all your machines for updates
+Simple script to notify for updates via discord